PRESS statistic

-A fitted model having been produced, each observation in turn is removed and the model is refitted using the remaining observations.
+Procedure

+Instead of fitting only one model on all data, leave-one-out cross-validation is used to fit N models (on N observations) where for each model one data point is left out from the training set.
 The out-of-sample predicted value is calculated for the omitted observation in each case, and the PRESS statistic is calculated as the sum of the squares of all the resulting prediction errors:

+Usage

 Given this procedure, the PRESS statistic can be calculated for a number of candidate model structures for the same dataset, with the lowest values of PRESS indicating the best structures.

 Models that are over-parameterised (over-fitted) would tend to give small residuals for observations included in the model-fitting but large residuals for observations that are excluded.

-PRESS statistic has been extensively used in Lazy Learning and locally linear learning to speed-up the assessment and the selection of the neighbourhood size.
+The PRESS statistic has been extensively used in lazy learning and locally linear learning to speed-up the assessment and the selection of the neighbourhood size.